 Trine University awards credits based upon the College Level Examination Program's (CLEP) general and subject-matter examinations as well as all DANTES examinations.
 Trine University is not a testing site for either examination program.
-For information regarding CLEP or DANTES credits, contact the Office of the Registrar.

 Trine University accepts the American Council on Education's recommended passing score in effect at the time of the administration of the examination.
 Upon achieving a score considered passing by Trine University, CLEP or DANTES credit will be listed on the student's transcript for the number of semester hours recommended in the official CLEP or DANTES publications.
-The student's Department Chair will determine if and how the CLEP or DANTES credit received will apply toward the student's degree requirements.